 County Ordinance requires we keep your information confidential unless a court order has been obtained authorizing the release of such information.

 What do you do with my information that you collected?

 Once our office receives your complaint, a case is created.
-This case is assigned to one of the Code Enforcement Officers for investigation.
-County Ordinance requires that personal information, i.e. your name, address and phone number, not be disclosed to other involved parties.
+This case is assigned to a Code Enforcement Officer for investigation.
+County Ordinance requires that personal information, i.e. your name, address, and phone number not be disclosed to other involved parties.

 How soon will I see my complaint resolved?

 There are many factors that contribute to the timeline and ultimate resolution of a case.
 Depending on the cooperation of the property owner / tenants, a case could be resolved in as little as a few weeks, or in some instances a case can drag on for months or even years.

 We recommend that you contact the Officer assigned to your case to gather information regarding current case status.

 Yuba County participates in the California Highway Patrol's Abandoned Vehicle Abatement (AVA) Program.
 The AVA Program is recognized as a means to remove abandoned vehicles that create a public nuisance and a health or safety hazard.

 In addition to abandoned vehicles, Code Enforcement will also investigate inoperative or dismantled vehicles both in the County right-of-way or located on private property.
 Contact our office for further information.
 You can also visit our AVA webpage or file a complaint.